 Decrease your spending

-Because we lived on one small income for so long before I started working from home, we had to dramatically cut our spending.
+Because we lived on one small income for so long before I started working different side hustles for moms, we had to dramatically cut our spending.
 Before I left my full-time job, I would constantly spend money on the latest fashion and we would go out to eat frequently.

 But after having a baby and making the decision to stay at home, we had to adjust our spending to reflect our new (much smaller) income.

 Due to already living on a small income because of this decision, I was already accustomed to not spending money when we started paying off our debt.

 I rarely buy clothing for myself (I usually get my sister’s secondhand clothes, shop at secondhand clothing stores, or go without buying anything new).

 I usually will buy a new shirt or two when we get our tax refund.
 (Yes, once a year!
 My fashion has paid the cost of this unfortunate but ultimately wise decision.)

 Living this way had become automatic for our family; we were used to not spending money on anything but the necessities (bills, utilities, food, shelter).